-The Year 8 English course at Narangba Valley State High School is challenging and interesting and is designed to engender in students a love of the English language and literature as well as an understanding of the way language works.
+The Year 8 English course at Narangba Valley State High School is challenging and interesting and is designed to engender in students a love of the English language and literature, as well as an understanding of the way language works.
 The program focusses heavily on the building of improved comprehension skills in the students so that they can perform well in other subjects offered at high school.
+There is an emphasis on the explicit teaching of literacy skills such as grammar, punctuation, spelling and vocabulary building.
+Students have opportunities to read for pleasure in class and are also encouraged to read every night.
+The Year 8 program is based around the integrating device of "VOICE" - the same focus for all junior English programs from years 7 - 9.